"Hello, World!" in Rust

 new language or environment is still to recreate the canonical test program

-.
+that outputs the string "Hello, World!".
 The point of this program is not

 demonstrate mastery (or even understanding) of a programming language.
 Instead,